kacpertopol/cam_board/README.md

 - "l" - de-noise with colors on / off
 - "w" - warp camera image to ARUCO markers on / off
 - "k" - apply sharpening kernel on / off
+- "p" - freeze image on / off
+- "r" - warp the inside of the markers on / off
 - "f" - full screen mode / windowed mode

 ## Adjust the configuration file